diSed-dao/.github/profile/README.md

 - **Unified Account Management**: Users can register and manage their accounts in one central location, eliminating the need to create multiple accounts on different websites.
 - **High-Quality AI Models**: Dised leverages APIs from established market leaders in the AI tool sector, ensuring access to top-notch AI capabilities.
 - **Collaborative Approach**: By aggregating existing AI models and services, Dised fosters collaboration within the AI market, enhancing accessibility for users.
+- **User Reward System**: A dynamic ecosystem that rewards AI project user for their contributions.
+Through tokenization, user receive a fair and tangible share of the value they bring to the marketplace.

 ### Technologies Used